Link Up: The Orchestra Moves

 Classroom Educational Support

-Link Up curriculum is offered FREE to all participating schools and students, including lesson plans, student workbooks, audio, and assessment tools.
+Link Up curriculum is offered FREE to all participating schools and students, including teacher’s guide, student workbooks, audio and video resources, and assessment tools.
 Teachers are also invited to our Link Up Professional Development session, held in the fall.

 Additionally, the Philharmonic docent program offers free assistance to your classroom.
 One of our experienced, knowledgeable docents will visit your school and make a presentation that will prepare your students for their experience with the orchestra.
 Available for all Philharmonic Kids concerts; contact Bernie Brink via email to arrange for a docent.